I love early season skiing. LOVE it.

 The linked villages of Obergurgl and Hochgurgl are set at the end of long, high valley, deep in Alps, close to the Austro-Italian border.
 They’re cold and remote, and if Italy is getting all the snow, rather than the northern Alps, theirs is one of the few ski areas in western Austria to benefit.
 As a result, they’re always amongst the first non-glacier resorts in the Alps to open.
 This year the first day of the season is set for November 12.

 Just in case Mother Nature doesn’t deliver, the resort also has snow-making equipment to cover 99% of its pistes.
 But all the same, early on, I’d wait until the last minute to book, to be sure conditions are good, and you can ski pretty much the whole area.

 Best for: intermediates, who want a proper ski holiday at the start of winter – rather than a training camp.
 Bear in mind that you can also ski the glaciers at Solden, which is a short shuttle bus/car journey along the Oetztal.

-6. Ischgl, Austria: it’s not really the skiing that matters…
+5. Ischgl, Austria: it’s not the skiing that matters…

-Of course, the headline act may not be to your taste: this year, James Blunt will be playing the opening concert on November 29.
-What matters, however, is that everyone in town is determined to have a blast, whatever the music: and the whether it’s in the Trofana Alm, Niki’s Stadl or the nightclub Pacha, you’ll find the atmosphere infectious.
+Of course, the headline act may not be to your taste: last year, James Blunt, played the opening-weekend concert.
+This winter, it’ll be the, er, Beach Boys (c’mon Ischgl, get a grip – the Killers played your closing concert in 2011).
+But what really matters, is that everyone in town is determined to have a blast, whatever the music: and the whether it’s in the Trofana Alm or the nightclub Pacha, you’ll find the atmosphere infectious.
 And so what if the flavour is overwhelmingly Germanic?
 As a rule Germans are very good-natured and friendly when they’re drunk.
 You’re bound to leave the resort with some new best friends.